githubtraining/intro-to-html/responses/02-html-structure.md

-# Add initial HTML structure
+## Step 3: Add HTML document structure

 Great job opening a pull request @{{ user.username }}!
 I've gone ahead and closed your [previous issue]({{ welcomeLink }}).

-This PR contains some content, but it doesn't have any of the HTML structure that tells a browser how to structure the content.
+This pull request contains some content, but it doesn't have any of the HTML structure that tells a browser how to structure the content.
 All pages created with HTML must contain tags that identify it as such.
 The tags look like this:

 ```html
 <html>